🔄

 Element Why it's important

-Batch number The certificate must correspond to the product actually purchased.
+The batch number The certificate must correspond to the product actually purchased.

-Laboratory The laboratory must be identifiable.
+The laboratory The laboratory must be identifiable.

-Molecules tested The four PAH4s must be clearly indicated.
+The molecules tested The four PAH4s must be clearly indicated.

-Results They must be legible and understandable.
+The results They must be legible and understandable.

 Do PAH4 analyses influence the price of shilajit?